Competition and the Evolution of Mobile Markets

 Daily Wireless - Data Revenues Growing Fast

-NYTimes - Connected devices are industry’s futureUS Wireless Market , add a comment
+NYTimes - Connected devices are industry’s futureUS Wireless Market , 1 comment so far

 This piece is taken from the Mobile Future Forward book and also recently appeared in the Wireless Week CTIA daily in a 3 part series.

 These are exciting times in the wireless industry.
 The innovation in technology, services, and business models is driving the global industry to new heights.
 While the global markets were feeling the pain of a brutal recession, the wireless industry for the most part sidestepped the crisis, especially the US and Asian markets.
 Mobile data revenues around the world have been growing at a steady pace, the subscriptions in India are skyrocketing, and growth in the African market is exploding.
 There are more developers focused on the mobile ecosystem than ever before.

 The mobile industry is going through significant transition from being voice-centric to data-centric.
 Mobility is also getting ingrained in everyday objects which makes up for a fundamental reassessment of who things are done across industries in almost every region of the world.

 In a three piece column, we will explore major trends that will occupy our imagination well beyond this week’s events in Orlando - through this decade.